abhi3700/My_Learning_Docker/README.md

   * To start, click on the docker icon (start-menu/desktop).
   * Login to the docker engine and create images, containers
   * use the commands - `docker run hello-world`(run hello-world from the docker hub) , `docker ps`(list of containers) , `docker images`(list of images)
+  * All containers, images are stored in this location - "C:\Users\abhijit\.docker"

 * #### Docker for Linux (Ubuntu) -
   Follow the steps: